microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

 ## Test in Emulator

-1. Restart the bot again, and open it in emulator.
+1. Restart the bot again, and open it in the emulator.

    ![](../media/tutorial-weatherbot/02/restart-bot.gif)